Next Event! Struggle Mallorca & Mallorca Gravel

 Dent Head

 Dent Head is often overlooked in favour of the Coal Road when climbing out of the village of Dent.
-Dent Head is a great little climb (2.5km, averaging 5.2%) dipping under the viaduct before you begin your ascent.
+Dent Head is a great little climb of Struggle Borderlands (2.5km, averaging 5.2%) dipping under the viaduct before you begin your ascent.

-It’s steep from the start (14.4%) but the gradient eases and you can tap it out to the top, before flying down the B6255 back to Hawes to refuel again.
+It’s steep from the start (14.4%) but the gradient eases and you can tap it out to the top, before flying down the fast road back to Hawes to refuel again.

 Fleet Moss